 I dug inside a pocket and flipped open the music box.
 A tinkling of sound began to trickle into the chapel.
 “This, too.”

-“During my examination, I decided to take, of all things, one of the family’s pet crows.
+“During my examination, I decided to take, of all things, one of the family’s messenger crows.
 Thought it would listen to me, since it was small and dressed in black like I was.
 Well, suffice it to say things didn’t go so smoothly, either.”